karih/photo-manager/README.rst

 This is designed by (and for) people with a certain distaste for cloud based photo services and external hard drives, allowing you to store your photo collection on your own server, while using this site to browse, manage, process and publish your photos.

-Server-side we use PostgreSQL and Elasticsearch to store data and Python3/Flask for web programming, while the front-end is built on AngularJS and Bootstrap.
+Server-side we use PostgreSQL, Elasticsearch and Redis to store data and Python3/Flask for web programming, while the front-end is built on AngularJS and Bootstrap.

 What currently works: